 As a mental health practice, we prescribe to a strength-based approach to development.
 We will identify and celebrate those individual strengths to help support and improve those areas of need.

 A core component and treatment approach of the SLC comes from the Social Thinking methodology created by Michelle Winner (www.socialthinking.com).
-Chris has completed both clinical trainings offered by Michelle and continues to train and develop the competencies of the SLC staff in this area.
+Chris has completed both clinical trainings offered by Michelle and continues to train and develop the competencies of the SLC staff in this area and many others.

 Social Competencies & Related Social Skills